la2050/archive/_projects/2016/the-trellis-project-growing-health-through-gardening-nutritional-support-and-food-access.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Groceryships and Netiya believe that a healthy life has two ingredients: whole foods and whole people.
+With the The Trellis Project, we’ll combine each organization's expertise, offering one year of comprehensive food-focused education and community engagement from two distinct and interrelated
+  perspectives: cooking and gardening.
+While the approaches are different, the intention is the same, to grow health by empowering local communities through existing support structures at their churches.
 project_impact: >-
   ["Access to healthy food","Self-sufficiency","Obesity","Local water","Resilient communities","Tree canopy cover","Mental illness"]